Niger: France 'kills' suspect in murders of aid workers | DW | 21.12.2021

 French armed forces say they have killed a senior "Islamic State" member believed to have been involved in a 2020 attack that left six French aid workers dead.

-The French military on Tuesday said it killed a leading member of a group linked to the so-called "Islamic-State" (IS) who had allegedly been involved in a 2020 attack on French aid workers in Niger.
+The French Defense Ministry on Tuesday said it killed a leading member of a group linked to the so-called "Islamic-State" (IS) who had allegedly been involved in a 2020 attack on French aid workers in Niger.

 Six French nationals and their two local guides were killed on a visit to a nature reserve in the West African country.
 IS claimed responsibility for the attack.